 Instead, consider aligning OKR development through a bottom-up process.
 Invite teams at every level to define their OKRs before bringing the organization together to understand and challenge their alignment with your overarching vision.
 Not all OKRs within the organization will align with the company level, and that's okay.

-Ultimately, you want to create a process where teams feel empowered to create their OKRs and then challenge teams across the business to ensure they’re focused on the right priorities at the right time.
+Ultimately, you want to create an OKR writing process where teams feel empowered to create their OKRs and then challenge teams across the business to ensure they’re focused on the right priorities at the right time.
 This process encourages creative thinking and informed risk-taking, pushing your business forward.

 Remember that it's crucial to celebrate wins and learn from failures.
 Celebrate when you win by providing public recognition to team leads and supporting players.
 Use the opportunity to connect the win to the bigger picture of why it matters, and be sure to have retrospectives with what went well, what didn't, and how you can improve the goal-setting process the next time.